HomeEnergy and PowerOil and GasFinland Low Sulphur Fuels Market

 • August 2025: Finnish firm Liquid Sun announced the launch of a pilot project in Espoo to produce sustainable aviation fuel (eSAF) from biogenic CO2 emissions using low-temperature electrolysis technology.
 This launch is a key domestic step in Finland's low-sulphur/renewable fuel market, backed by partners like Finnair, Fortum, and ABB, targeting the EU's renewable fuel mandates starting in 2025.

-Finland Low Sulphur Fuels Market Segmentation
+Finland Low Sulphur Fuels Market Scope:

 • By Viscosity